Barbell Front Raise: Video Tutorial & Exercise Guide

 Traps

-How to do the Barbell Front Raise – Step-by-Step Guide
+Barbell Front Raise: Step-by-Step Guide

 • Step 1: Stand upright with your feet shoulder-width apart, holding a barbell with both hands.
 Use an overhand grip (palms facing your body), and let the barbell rest against your thighs.